stan-dev/stanc3/README.md

 Run `./_build/default/stanc.exe` on individual .stan file to compile it.
 Use `-?` to get command line options for debugging.

+Use `dune build @update_messages` to see if your additions to the parser have added any new error message possibilities, and `dune promote` to accept them.

 ## Project Timeline
 ### Done, so far
 - A lexer